lauraoprisan/human-library/README.md

-Working on:
+Worked on:
-- updating the frontend (story page, favorite page, login page)
+- updating the frontend (login page/signup page)
+- adaptability (it is mainly responsive now)

 Problems: